 To clean up our oceans can help make the beaches nice, but also protect marine wildlife.
 There are 5 oceans (just larger versions of seas.
 The largest Pacific contains a mountain of waste the size of Teas.
 Then there are the Atlantic, Arctic, Southern and Indian.
 Creatures that live in our oceans include fish, whales, sharks, dolphins, jellyfish, lobsters, octopus, crabs, sea urchins, shrimp, sea turtles, seals and porpoises – along with seagulls, penguins and pelicans.
+Also see the posts:

 - Read The Ocean Book (recycled paper).
 This informative book looks at the issues (over-fishing, pollution, noise, climate change, rubbish) and what we can do to help.

 - Switch to OceanHero.
 For every 5 searches, sponsors remove one plastic bottle from the ocean.

 - Join volunteers at Surfers Against Sewage or Beachwatch, for beach clean-ups.

 - Don’t release balloons or fire lanterns.
 Avoid kites (esp. at dawn and dusk, when birds more likely flying).

 - Use zero waste feminine care.
 There are now many options as opposed to chlorine disposables.